 Before you begin

-- Download the latest release of the Pexip Infinity software platform for the hypervisor or cloud platform of your choice.
+- Download the latest release of Pexip Infinity for the hypervisor or cloud platform of your choice.

-- Install and configure the Pexip Infinity Fusion gateway to work with Hangouts Meet.
+- Install and configure the Pexip Infinity Fusion gateway to work with Meet.

 - Click Meet settings.

-- Next to Interoperability, check the Turn on interoperability with other systems box.
+- Click Interoperability and check the Turn on interoperability with other systems box.